gmarain/Hello-Pakistan/README.md

 # Hello-Pakistan
-Some projects demonstrate simple javascript
+Some projects demonstrate simple javascript we make this project on 20 files